USA Today Logo

 Much information about the country’s life is placed on the USA Today logo.
 The newspaper can cover only a small amount of this stream.
-The emblem helps to see in the printed edition the way to obtain the necessary information.
+The emblem helps readers in the printed edition find the information they need.

 USA Today: Brand overview